AI Visibility

 What it looks like

-• Clear business identity
+• Clear business identity on-site

 • Structured data reinforcing facts